cjdbarlow/Part-One/compliance.md

 * Total compliance is calculated from the alveolar-ambient gradient

-* Measuring ambient and alveolar pressure is straightfoward, and calculating compliance of the respiratory system is similarly easy
+* Measuring ambient and alveolar pressure is straightfoward, as is calculating compliance of the respiratory system
   * Alveolar pressure is measured by taking a plateau pressure
 * Separating lung and chest wall compliance requires measuring intrapleural pressure
   * When the glottis is open, oesophageal pressure (measured using a balloon) approximates intrapleural pressure